hashintel/hash/infra/terraform/README.md

 ## Help!
 I need access to the private subnet!

 You can access the private subnet using the Bastion host.
-See [this README](./hash/bastion.md) for more information.
+For more information, please see [the corresponding readme](./hash/bastion.md).
 You need an SSH privatekey to access the bastion, which you can find in `1password` if you have the appropriate access level.

 ## How do I get the Terraform state from S3?